 Seagrass (Zostera muelleri) beds are important ecologically because they enhance primary production and nutrient cycling, stabilise sediments, elevate biodiversity, and provide nursery and feeding grounds for a range of invertebrates and fish.
 Although tolerant of a wide range of conditions, seagrass is vulnerable to light reduction due to fine sediments in the water column, burial from sediment inundation, macroalgal overgrow where nutrient enrichment is excessive, and sediment oxygen reduction where macroalgal overgrowth or excessive organic enrichment occurs.
 Note that surveys prior to 2008 did not cover the whole harbour with areas not surveyed shaded in grey.
 Seagrass beds refer to areas with 30% coverage or greater.
-See <a href="Matheson & Matheson & M
+See Matheson & Wadhwa 2012 and Stevens & Forrest 2020b - habitat mapping for technical methods, data tables, and further information

-Figure 12: Seagrass mapping results for 1942, 1962, and 1980.
+Figure 13: Seagrass mapping results for 1942, 1962, and 1980.

-Figure 13: Seagrass mapping results for 2008, 2013, and 2020.
+Figure 14: Seagrass mapping results for 2008, 2013, and 2020.